Granuloma inguinale

 • Syphilis serology

-Pathogen intracellularly in macrophages.
-In Giemsa staining or silver plating, bipolar cocoid, intracytoplasmic inclusion corpuscles (Donovan corpuscles) can be formed from clusters of pathogens.
+Pathogen intracellular in macrophages.
+In Giemsa staining or silvering, bipolar coccoid intracytoplasmic inclusion bodies (Donovan bodies) can be visualised from clusters of pathogens.

-If left untreated, in 10% of cases a peripheral expansion occurs, which can assume monstrous proportions.
-Obstruction of the lymphatic vessels can lead to elephantiasis of the penis, scrotum and labia.
+Untreated, peripheral extension occurs in 10% of cases and can assume monstrous proportions.
+Obstruction of the lymphatic vessels can lead to elephantiasis of the penis, scrotum and labia

-• In the course of the disease, a spinocellular carcinoma may develop.
+• During the course, a spinocellular carcinoma may develop

 1. Al-Tawfiq JA, Spinola SM.
 Haemophilus ducreyi: clinical disease and pathogenesis.
 Current Opinion in Infectious Diseases 2002;15:43-7.